JackJey/privacy-sandcastle/services/shop/README.md

-# Shopping Site in Privacy Sandcastle
+# Shopping Site in Privacy Sandbox Demos

 ## Intro

-This app is shopping site demo one of "advertiser" party in Privacy Sandcastle world.
+This app is shopping site demo one of "advertiser" party in Privacy Sandbox Demos world.

 ## How to Run